I have always loved reading because I have felt it make me a better person.

 During 2021, I was able to read or listen to 70 books.

-To close out the year, I want to share the top five books I read across three categories and why I value having read them:
+Between this post and the last two posts, I want to share the top five books I read across three categories and why I value having read them:

-The Five Best Fiction Books I Read in 2021
+The Five Best Non-Fiction (Other) Books I Read in 2021